LDAP/docker-artemis-server/README.md

 ## Configuration
 - On first startup the container creates the default configuration.
 Edit to your liking.
     - The server may restart multiple times if the configuration is invalid.
+- The server exposes port 8080.
+To publish the port to the host interface run with `-P`.
+To change the port edit the application-prod/dev files.
+And expose the new port with `-p hostport:newport` or by simply using `-p newport:8080`.
+- Artemis runs in `opt/Artemis` consider this when using relative paths in .yml files.

 ## Volumes